stevegt/grid-cli/v2/doc/341-magic.md

   - Continue until sequence end or failure.

 - **Heap Utilization for Child Nodes:**
-  Use a heap or a sorted slice for managing child nodes within each TrieNode.
-This allows for efficient searching and insertion.
+  Use a heap or consider alternative data structures for managing child nodes within each TrieNode.
+While binary search in a sorted slice is efficient, hash maps could offer potentially faster lookups depending on your specific context and use cases.

 ```go
 package main